 When Thilo Kehrer signed for PSG in the summer of 2018 from Schalke, he was considered to be one of the next big things in German football.
 Three years on, it’s amply clear that he isn’t.

-Now approaching his 25th birthday, Kehrer has failed to establish himself either at centre- or right-back and is a player that PSG fans fear to see in their line up.
+Kehrer failed to establish himself either at centre- or right-back and was a player that PSG fans feared to see in their line up.

 Sergio Ramos - FREE from Real Madrid, 2021